 Subsequent law reform

 The above judgment effectively prohibited corporal punishment of children in the penal system and in schools, and this is gradually being reflected through reform of national legislation.
 The Education Act 2001 explicitly prohibits corporal punishment in state schools, private schools and hostels.
+The Child Care and Protection Act 2015 prohibits corporal punishment of children in alternative care settings, most day care settings, in schools, in prisons and police cells, and as a sentence for a crime.
 The Correctional Service Act 2012 makes no provision for corporal punishment in penal institutions.
-However, some legislation authorising corporal punishment in the penal system is still to be formally repealed.
-A Child Care and Protection Bill has been prepared which would prohibit corporal punishment of children in all settings outside the home.